Pranavkale11/AI-Drowsiness-Monitor/README.md

-# 🚗 AI-Based Driver Drowsiness & Alert Monitoring System
+# 🚗 Driver Drowsiness & Alert Monitoring System

 A real-time computer vision system designed to detect driver drowsiness and fatigue using facial landmark detection and intelligent monitoring techniques.